Palette-Labs-Inc/registry/rfcs/00002-node-registry.md

-# RFC: Decentralized Registry Infrastructure
+# RFC: Node Registry Infrastructure

 - **status:** Draft
 - **Author:** Michael Perhats
-- **Created:** 02-24-2024
+- **Created:** 03-30-2024
-- **Last supportd:** 02-24-2024
+- **Last supportd:** 03-30-2024

 ## Abstract
 This document outlines a proposal for a decentralized registry infrastructure.
-This proposal advocates for permissionless registration onto an EVM compatible blockchain, leveraging existing cryptographic standards (`secp256k1` for signing and `keccak256` for hashing) to simplify Authorization signatures between [Node Operators](./lifecycle-apis.md#node-operator) during server-to-server requests.
+This proposal advocates for permissionless registration onto an EVM compatible blockchain, leveraging existing cryptographic standards (`secp256k1` for signing and `keccak256` for hashing) to simplify Authorization signatures between [`Node Operator`s](./lifecycle-apis.md#node-operator) during server-to-server requests.

 For technical details on the registration process, please see the [@palette-labs/registry repository](https://github.com/Palette-Labs-Inc/registry/)

 ### Motivation
-The motivation behind this proposal is to overcome the limitations of centralized registries and improve the security and efficiency of server-to-server communication in a distributed network.
+The motivation behind this proposal is to overcome the limitations of centralized registries and to ensure that server-to-server communication in a distributed network can be reliably verified between registered parties.

 ## Introduction

 ### About the Network Registry Infrastructure
 We are designing a server-to-server architecture for commercial markets.
 The design supports an interoperable network of independently hosted `Provider Supporting Nodes` and `Buyer Supporting Nodes` that are responsible for onboarding participants on either side of the network.

-The network registry is a decentralized public ledger that maintains the records of Node Operators (network servers), agents, their supported Industry Codes, and the geographical regions that they represent.
+The network registry is a decentralized public ledger that maintains the records of `Node Operator`s (network servers), agents, their supported Industry Codes, and the geographical regions that they represent.
 The registry is queried for a Producers products or services during the search phase of a Buyers transaction lifecycle.

-During registration into the network, a Node Operator creates an ethereum key pair.
+During registration into the network, a `Node Operator` creates an ethereum key pair.
 The public key is stored on the blockchain in the network registry along with a unique identifier.
-When communicating with other Node's in the network, a *sending* Node Operator signs the data that they are sending over the network, including the signature hash in the header of the HTTP request.
+When communicating with other Node's in the network, a *sending* `Node Operator` signs the data that they are sending over the network, including the signature hash in the header of the HTTP request.
 When this message is received by a *receiving* Node, they should query the registry for the *sending* Node's public key and use the signature in the request header to decrypt the message.
-If the message is successfully decrypted, the *receiving* Node Operator can know that the *sending* Node Operator is VERIFIED and properly registered.
-If the *sending* Node Operator's message is unable to be decrypted, the *receiving* Node Operator should respond to the *sending* Node Operators request with an error code.
+If the message is successfully decrypted, the *receiving* `Node Operator` can know that the *sending* `Node Operator` is VERIFIED and properly registered.
+If the *sending* `Node Operator`'s message is unable to be decrypted, the *receiving* `Node Operator` should respond to the *sending* `Node Operator`s request with an error code.

-All registered Node Operators self-maintain a `location` field in the registry table.
+All registered `Node Operator`s self-maintain a `location` field in the registry table.
 The location field supports an array of strings that represent a [`Hexagonal Hierarchical Spatial Index`](https://github.com/uber/h3).

 ## Proposal